NicoFrsh/GettingAndCleaningData/CodeBook.md

 To get a tidy data set the tables were merged by adding the subject ID and activity key columnwise to the beginning of the X_\<group\> tables for each group and finally binding the two resulting tables rowwise so that the result is **one** table containing the subject ID, the activity key and the measurements for both the training and the testing group.

 To make the data set more handy the activity keys were transformed into factors according to the [original data raw documentation](https://github.com/NicoFrsh/GettingAndCleaningData/blob/master/UCI%20HAR%20Dataset/activity_labels.txt) which are more descriptive than the key values.
+Hence, the first to variables of the data set are:

 * subject (numeric):
   * range of 1 to 30, each number representing one subject.